GarwelGarwel/KerbalHealth/README.md

 Training can take two forms:

 - In-flight training takes place automatically whenever the kerbal is on a mission and *not* landed on the home planet (i.e. Kerbin).
 They will gradually get used to the parts on their vessel and therefore slowly reduce the Stress they take from spaceflight.
 More challenging situations provide significantly more training speed, based on their science multiplier.
 However, this process gives diminishing returns.
 For instance, an astronaut with 0% training may increase their training level by 1% per day, but when they reach 50% training, they will only get 0.5% per day, and so on.
-So you can never really reach 100% training, but the experience using a part a kerbal has, the less Stress they will take.
+So you can never really reach 100% training, but the more experience with a part a kerbal has, the less Stress they will take.

 - Training at KSC has the obvious benefit of preparing the kerbal for their mission without exposing them to its dangers.
 It is recommended that you train your kerbals at KSC before sending them to where no kerbal has gone before.
 The drawback is that KSC training has a cap, which depends on your Astronaut Complex level.
 You can't increase their training level beyond that without actually going to space.
-The kerbals also have to be healty (i.e. have no health conditions) to train, and they won't recover their health while they are training at the KSC.
+The kerbals also have to be healthy (i.e. have no health conditions) to train, and they won't recover their health while they are training at the KSC.

 KSC training level caps based on your Astronaut Complex facility level:
 - Level 1: 30% reduction (i.e. -1.4 HP/day)